 There’s a popular saying that warns us that the biggest problems we face won’t come from what we know, but rather from what we know to be true that isn’t true at all.
 I’ll take that a step farther: when you’re not in touch with what you believe to be true, that lack of self-awareness will wreak havoc on your life.

 Awareness gives you the opportunity to change … to adopt new more enlightened beliefs while letting go of the ones that are preventing you from living your highest life.

 Over the years, I’ve uncovered some doozies that I needed to ditch.
-Here are just a few examples:
+(Examples below ad)

 What I Used to Believe versus What I Believe Now …

 Before: Others’ opinions of me are more important than my opinion of myself.